chandhanu/Automated-Remote-FileSystem-Monitor-System/README.md

 # Automated LOG/Dump File/Folder Monitor (SFTP) and Email Notification Script(SMTP)

 ## Overview
 This script monitors a specified directory for any new or modified files in the remote server using SFTP(Paramiko).
 If it detects an error in the log files, it sends an email notification immediately with the error details and attaches the relevant files.
+The following is the log file that is dumped by APEX trading engine based on the logged transaction failures and messages.

 ## Features
 - Monitors the `/upload/response` directory for new or modified files.